anishkanabar/lang-of-pol/asr/models/speechbrain/recipes/BPC/README.md

 ## Installation
 ### Midway3
-The midway3 compute nodes do not have libsndfile.
+The midway3 compute nodes do not have libsndfile or ffmpeg.
 As a workaround, we download this in a conda env and link to it at runtime.
-1. `conda create -c conda-forge -y --name soundfile librosa`
+1. a. `conda create -c conda-forge -y --name soundfile librosa`
+1. b. `conda create -c conda-forge -y --name ffmpeg ffmpeg`
 2. Dont activate this conda env.
 Just stay on your base env.
-3. Create a new virtual environment for this model, activate it, and install dependencies:
+3. Create a new virtual environment for speechbrain, activate it, and install dependencies:
 4. `python3 -m venv path/to/new/env`
 5. `source path/to/new/env/bin/activate`
 6. `cd asr/data/asr_dataset`